In Rome, Georgia women have helped shape our rich history. Here are the ways that we honor them.

 The Chiaha Monument

 Dedicated to Ms. Connie Conn for her role in organizing the first Chiaha Harvest Fair in 1964, an annual community arts and crafts festival that still flourishes today.
+The monument is located on the Cotton Block (100 Block) of Broad Street.

 The Woman Who Saved Football